Mace Head Atmospheric Research Station

-Mace Head Atmospheric Research Station is located on the West Coast of Ireland in Carna, and is one of the longest running mercury recording stations in the world.
-The stations location is highly important as it is far away from neighbouring cities to ensure no pollutants interfere with recordings, and its location is also highly important as it is ideal for studying the atmosphere under Northern Hemispheric and European conditions.
+Mace Head Atmospheric Research Station is located on the west coast of Ireland, and is one of the longest running mercury recording stations in the world.
+The station's location is important as it is far away from neighbouring cities, to ensure no pollutants interfere with recordings, and its location is suitable for studying the atmosphere under Northern Hemispheric and European conditions.
 The station has the dual status of being a World Meteorological Organization (WMO) Global Atmosphere Watch (GMO) station and a European Monitoring and Evaluation Program (EMEP) supersite.
 Mace Head research and monitor the climate and atmospheric composition, focusing on aerosol-cloud interactions and mercury readings.

 About

 Mace Head Atmospheric Research Station was established in 1987, and is still in operation.
-The current station manager is Mr Gerry Spain, who has held this position for the last 20 years.
-The station PI/Contact is Professor Simon O’Doherty, who runs trace gas measurement at the University of Bristol, and the station CO-PI is Professor Peter Simmonds.
-Mace Head is funded by the UK Department for Business, Energy and Industrial Strategy (BEIS) and NASA.
+The current station manager is Gerry Spain, who has held this position for the last 20 years.
+The station PI/Contact is Professor Simon O'Doherty, who runs trace gas measurement at the University of Bristol, and the station CO-PI is Professor Peter Simmonds.
+Mace Head funding is supported by the UK's Department for Energy Security and Net Zero and NASA.

 The station has the dual status of being a World Meteorological Organization (WMO) Global Atmosphere Watch (GMO) station and a European Monitoring and Evaluation Program (EMEP) supersite.
 It is operated by both the National University of Ireland Galway's School of Physics and the University's Ryan Institute Centre for Climate and Air Pollution studies.

-The National University of Ireland Galway’s School of Physics has operated at Mace Head for 50 years, and Mace Head Station is one of the most important Global Atmosphere Watch stations in the Northern Hemisphere.
+The University of Galway's School of Physics has operated at Mace Head for 50 years, and Mace Head Station is one of the more important Global Atmosphere Watch stations in the Northern Hemisphere.

-With funding from research projects, it is the NUIG personnel; the students and post-doctoral fellows who are responsible for the operation and maintenance of equipment at Mace Head station.
-The NUIG provide the costs used for consumables such as filters, as well as the transport of chemical analysis samples to the Glasnevin, Dublin laboratory.
+With funding from research projects, it is the University's personnel; the students and post-doctoral fellows who are responsible for the operation and maintenance of equipment at Mace Head station.
+The University provides funding for the costs of consumables such as filters, as well as the transport of chemical analysis samples to the Glasnevin, Dublin laboratory.